vladsmirn289/GoodsShopRest/README.md

 Internationalization is not supported for the reason that the project is a parody on a Russian shop and all descriptions, characteristics is written in Russian, and how to create item in many languages...

+## Logging
+Logging configured in [log4j2.xml] file.
+All logs are divided into 4 groups according to their levels and writes in the corresponding files in the logs directory, which will be automatically created in a root directory after the first launch of this project:
+*   DEBUG (app-debug.log)
+*   INFO (app-info.log)
+*   WARN (app-warnings.log)
+*   ERROR (app-error.log)

 ## Frameworks and technologies used
 *   Java SE 8
 *   Spring Boot